jazzband/django-ical/docs/source/usage.rst

 ------------------

 The `file_name` parameter is an optional used as base name when generating the file.
-By default django_ics will not set the Content-Disposition header of the response.
+By default django-ical will not set the Content-Disposition header of the response.
 By setting the file_name parameter you can cause django_ical to set the Content-Disposition header and set the file name.
 In the example below, it will be called "event.ics".